Accessibility

 Check to make sure you don’t have a pop-up blocker turned on.
 If you do, whitelist QuaverEd.com and refresh the site.

-Yes!
-Each and every accessible lesson’s screen is quality tested using screen readers and other assistive technologies on multiple platforms, including computers and mobile devices.
+Each and every accessible lesson’s screen is quality tested using screen readers and other assistive technologies on multiple platforms.
+QuaverEd’s products are tested to conform to WCAG 2.2 AA guidelines, this ensures that lessons are perceivable, operable, understandable, and robust.

-Yes!
-Transcripts are available for all screens that include audio.
-For videos, the transcripts are included in Teacher Notes.
-For all other screens, printable transcripts are linked in the upper left corner of the lesson screen.
+Transcripts are available for screens that include audio.
+For videos, the time-based media alternatives are included in Teacher Notes.
+For other screens, accessible PDF printable transcripts are linked in the Lesson Plan Presenter in Worksheets and also available by searching for the song title in Resource Manager.

-Yes!
-All videos will have a combination of English or Spanish closed-captioning, audio descriptions, dubbing, and/or transcripts, depending on the needs of the specific video and its language.
-All options can be accessed by clicking the gear icon on the video player.
+Accessible videos are a major part of making content accessible by offering alternative features to ensure that it is perceivable by all users.
+Videos are being updated with a combination of English or Spanish closed-captioning, audio descriptions, dubbing, and/or transcripts, depending on the needs of the specific video and its language.
+All available options can be accessed by clicking the gear icon on the video player.
 Closed captions can also be enabled by selecting CC in the bottom right of the video player.

-Audio descriptions for videos can be found by clicking the gear icon in the bottom right part of the player, selecting Track, and then clicking either English AD or Spanish AD.
+Audio descriptions for videos can be found by clicking the gear icon at the bottom right of the player, selecting Track, and then clicking either English AD or Spanish AD.
+Please note that due to the fast pace of some videos, adding sufficient audio descriptions becomes essentially impossible.
+To ensure that these videos are still perceivable to users, we have created time-based media alternatives to meet the AAA level WCAG Success Criterion 1.2.8 Media Alternative (Prerecorded) and provide a text alternative for these videos.

 We encourage and welcome feedback from our customers.
 Let us know if you’ve encountered accessibility barriers or have suggestions or ideas on how we can improve.
 Contact our Customer Service Department at (866) 917-3633, Monday through Friday between the hours of 7:00 a.m. and 6:00 p.m.
-(Central Time), or at info@QuaverEd.com.
+(Central Time), or fill out a contact form.